Helping Individuals Achieve A More Independent And Fulfilling Life.

 Adult Day Program

-The Mental Retardation Day Program helps you learn skills so that you will be as independent as possible in your personal and social life.
+The Adult Day Program helps you learn skills so that you will be as independent as possible in your personal and social life.

-• You will meet with a professional staff and your team to develop a plan that establishes your goals and objectives for the year.
+• You will be supported by professional staff and your team to develop and implement a plan that represents your interests and goals for the year.

-• You will participate in one of two safe, comfortable, well supervised and supportive locations.
+• You will participate in a safe, comfortable, well supervised, and supportive environment.

 • You will participate in activities facilitated by staff to further develop your communication and social skills, so that you can develop new friendships, as well as improve your interpersonal skills.